 Deep Frying: You Air What You Eat

 Have you ever wondered what exactly is in the makeup of urban smog?
-Well if you live in London, more than 10 percent of the air particles are cooking fat which gets vapourised into the air whilst frying.
+Well if you live in London, more than 10 percent of the air particles are cooking fat.
+It gets vapourised into the air whilst frying.

 Stovetop Cooking: Ventilate, Ventilate, Ventilate

 If your stovetop lacks a hood, or the hood doesn’t ventilate to the outdoors, you’re breathing in concentrated nitrogen dioxide, a respiratory irritant, every time you cook.
 Both gas burners, and to a lesser degree electric burners, produce nitrogen dioxide and ultrafine particles.
 These can be extremely hazardous if inhaled frequently or in large quantities.
-Thankfully, keeping your kitchen well-ventilated is all it takes to protect you and your family from the harmful effects of these air pollutants.
+Thankfully, keeping your kitchen good ventilation is all it takes as protection.
+It is beneficial for you and your family from the harmful effects of these air pollutants.

 Wood Fires: Deadly Inhalants

 In recent years, the wider availability of fuel-efficient cook stoves is helping to mitigate the polluting effects of cooking fires.
-These stoves are designed to use a fraction of the fuel an open fire would burn, saving households money and emitting way less toxic smoke into the air.
-Even if you only cook over a wood fire outdoors and for fun, consider swapping your old grill for a more efficient model to cut the smoke factor.
+The special design for these stoves is to use a fraction of the fuel an open fire would burn, saving households money.
+It is also for emitting way less toxic smoke into the air.
+Please consider swapping your old grill for a more efficient model to cut the smoke factor.
+Though you only cook over a wood fire outdoors and for fun

-Certainly the hidden harms of how you cook may have you thinking twice about how frequently you burn fossil fuels to make a meal.
-But for the times where you crave a certain culinary delight, it’s great to know there are tools and methods available to cook with a clean conscience when it comes to air pollution.
+Certainly, the hidden harms of how you cook may have you thinking twice about how frequently you burn fossil fuels to make a meal.
+But for the times where you crave a certain culinary delight, there are tools and methods available to cook with a clean conscience when it comes to air pollution.